taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 Access the entire [capstone data dictionary](https://github.com/taylor-ortiz/dataexpert-data-engineering-capstone/blob/main/Capstone-data-dictionary.csv) for more detailed info on these datasets used.

 ### Technologies Used
-- **Python:** Programming language used for Spark jobs and Airflow orchestration
+- **Python:** Programming language used for Spark jobs with AWS and Iceberg loads, Geoapify APIs and python callables in Airflow orchestration
+- **SQL:** fundamental for querying, transforming, and aggregating structured data.
-- **Airflow:** orchestration tool that manages, schedules and automates workflows using Apache Airflow
+- **Apache Airflow:** orchestration tool that manages, schedules and automates the daily busines entity extract from the Colorado Information Marketplace
-- **AWS:** S3 storage for CSV extracts
+- **AWS:** S3 bucket storage for CSV extracts
 - **Tabular:** data lake operations
-- **Trino:** distributed SQL query engine
+- **Trino:** distributed SQL query engine for medallion architecture
 - **Geoapify:** geocoding api for address validation of business entities
-- **Grafana:** dashboards for data visualizations
+- **Grafana:** dashboards for data visualizations of KPIs, use cases and business user experience
-- **Astronomer:** data orchestraton platform that provides a managed service for Apache Airflow
+- **Astronomer:** data orchestraton platform that provides a managed service for Apache Airflow orchestrations in the cloud
-- **Apache Spark:** open source distributed computing system for processing source extracts from AWS
+- **Apache Spark:** open source distributed computing system for processing source extracts from AWS to Iceberg and backfilling / verifying address data with Geoapify

 ### Architecture
 ![B A S E  Future State Diagram (4)](https://github.com/user-attachments/assets/78f8aaf2-af71-44d2-a08c-52d9b0d766da)